faeibson/ESPPWMFanControl/README.md

 **This project is in beta state.** Testing is still needed and proper functionality not yet ensured.

-The uncompressed JavaScript code used in the web interface can be viewed [here](https://github.com/faeibson/ESPPWMFanControl/blob/master/uncompressed.js).
+The uncompressed JavaScript code used in the web interface can be viewed [here](https://github.com/faeibson/ESPPWMFanControl/blob/master/assets/main.js).
+Same goes for the [CSS](https://github.com/faeibson/ESPPWMFanControl/blob/master/assets/main.css).

 ## How to install